 The industry standard uses a rolling mean that captures these peaks, but there is still a significant discrepancy between pressure predicted using the industry standard model, and the actual demand.
 The discrepancy is caused by a failure to take into account periods when temperatures are either lower or higher than average.
 On warm days the usage of gas is overpredicted, whereas on cold days it is underpredicted.

-Using a multivariate regression model, we were able to link gas usage to temperature and significantly reduce prediction uncertainty.
-Under our model, the standard error was reduced by 52% compared to the industry standard.
+Using our model, we were able to link gas usage to temperature and significantly reduce uncertainty.
+We reduced the standard error by 52% compared to the industry standard.

 It is possible to put a price on the potential benefits of using machine learning to predict pressure demands, calculated by reference to government incentives to suppliers.
 Our model could save the supplier £2.5 million per year.